rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - Dynamic subscriptions are no longer mandatory to implement, either or both of Configured and Dynamic Subscriptions may be implemented in YANG Push Lite.

 - The solution focuses solely on datastore subscriptions that use a standard event stream, which cannot have filtered applied.

+- The lifecycle events of when a subscription-started or subscription-terminated may be sent differs from RFC 8639/RFC 8649:

+  - Subscription-started notifications are also sent for dynamic subscriptions.

 ### Removed Functionality